susam/dotfiles/windows-setup.md

       This step ensures that Cygwin commands would use the Windows home directory for $HOME environment and tilde expansion.

+      Note: I have found that the above configuration slows down sh/bash.
+I tested this with the following command.

+        powershell -Command "Measure-Command {sh -c 'echo hi'}"

+      While without the `db_home` configuration, it took about 0.2 to 0.3 seconds for `sh` to start, with this configuration, it took about 2 to 4 seconds to start.
+As a result, I hard-coded the `db_home` path as follows.

+        db_home: /cygdrive/c/Users/suspal.ORADEV

+      This improved the start time of `sh` to about 0.2 seconds again.

 Setup Console
 -------------